votca/votca/theory.rst

 practice.
-This can be done by performing coarse-grained simulations and comparing cross-correlations for all pairs of degrees of freedom in atomistic and coarse-grained resolution, e. g. using a two-dimensional histogram, analogous to a Ramachandran plot.
-[2]_
+This can be done by performing coarse-grained simulations and comparing cross-correlations for all pairs of degrees of freedom in atomistic and coarse-grained resolution, e. g. using a two-dimensional histogram, analogous to a Ramachandran plot.  [#f2]_

-..
-[2]
+.. rubric:: Footnotes
-   Checking the linear correlation coefficient does not guarantee statistical independence of variables, for example :math:`c(x, x^2)=0` if :math:`x` has a symmetric probability density :math:`P(x) = P(-x)`.
+.. [#] Checking the linear correlation coefficient does not guarantee statistical independence of variables, for example :math:`c(x, x^2)=0` if :math:`x` has a symmetric probability density :math:`P(x) = P(-x)`.
 This case is often encountered in systems used